GIScience/measures-rest/README.md

 ![Overview](https://github.com/giscience/measures-rest/blob/master/docs/images/overview.svg)

+## Scientific Publications

+The following publication is related to this framework and the used DGGS:

+* F.-B. Mocnik: **A Novel Identifier Scheme for the ISEA Aperture 3 Hexagon Discrete Global Grid System.** Cartography and Geographic Information science, 2018, to appear

 ## Related Software

 Several extensions will be published, which allow to implement measures for specific data sources.
 They will be announced soon.